 One of the best strategies to guarantee consistent improvement is by consciously building a winning environment to design winning habits.
 Successful people win because they create a winning environment.

-Our mind constantly creates stories and fill in the gap to make sense of the world around us.
+Our mind constantly creates stories and fills in the gap to make sense of the world around us.

 This negatively affects us because we tend to make decisions and come up with conclusions based on our assumptions.

-Seeing things as they are requires mental effort.
+Seeing things as they require mental effort.
 It means boiling things down to their most basic truths, and reasoning up from those truths.
 It requires you to actively engage your brain and work ideas through.

 The alternative to this is reasoning by analogy and creating stories to fill in the gaps.
 Assuming something is true or correct because it's similar to something else that has been done before.